omega8cc/boa/docs/FILES-SYMLINK.md

 had no store to begin with.
 It **never deletes**.
-Three cases keep the store at its live name: a store named by a share control file (`static/control/share.*.<site>.info`, another site reads it) — the task warns `DELETE/STORE/LEFT` and the operator decides; a store some live site still reads through its own `files`/`private` link (a clone whose unshare was refused for disk, a renamed site whose re-home did not complete) — the same `DELETE/STORE/LEFT` warning, with an `[ALERT]` in `autosymlink.log` naming the link, and the fix is to re-run that site's unshare, never to move the store; and the orphan-archiving switch (`/data/conf/disable_orphan_store_archiving.cnf`, below) — the task says `DELETE/STORE/KEPT`.
+Three cases keep the store at its live name: a store named by a share control file (`static/control/share.*.<site>.info`, another site reads it) — the task warns `DELETE/STORE/LEFT` and the operator decides; a store some registered site (one that still has its alias or vhost — a leftover directory's link is reported and does not count) reads through its own `files`/`private` link (a clone whose unshare was refused for disk, a renamed site whose re-home did not complete) — the same `DELETE/STORE/LEFT` warning, with an `[ALERT]` in `autosymlink.log` naming the link, and the fix is to re-run that site's unshare, never to move the store; and the orphan-archiving switch (`/data/conf/disable_orphan_store_archiving.cnf`, below) — the task says `DELETE/STORE/KEPT`.
 A failed move (no room on a cross-filesystem archive target, a failed `mv`) is reported as `LEFT` too, with the reason in `autosymlink.log`.
 A store